Posted on

 A crib wall is one of the oldest forms of retaining, which is, in simple terms, concrete or timber members criss crossing, coupled with large aggregate fill and a very generous lean back.

-In all the years I have been constructing retaining walls, I have never seen a failed crib wall.
+In all the years I have been constructing gravity retaining walls, I have never seen a failed crib wall.
 Yes, I have seen broken and dislodged retaining members, but never a wall that has actually failed.
 I believe this is due to two very important factors, which I will touch on in this article.

 Crib walls are gravity retaining walls, constructed from interlocking, precast concrete components, or timber components.
 They are filled with free draining material and earth back-fill to eliminate the hazards of hydrostatic pressure build-up behind the wall.